CodeMasterChef/TipCalculator/README.md

 # Tip calculator application for React Native.

-This is React Native project to apply for React Native Fast Track course at coderschool.vn
+A tip calculator application for React Native course at coderschool.vn

 Submitted by: Le Van Ninh